LOG795-UAV-Search-and-Rescue/documentation/setup/UGV-Wifi-Setup.md

 sudo nmcli con up 5G-wifi
 ```

+If the IP address is not rotated, it should now be available through `192.168.0.43`.

 ### 2. Direct connection to the drone (VOXL) Wi-Fi

 To connect to the drone's Wi-Fi hotspot directly, you can run the following command in the UGV's terminal.